 - Smug Snake: Kulin is full of barbed politeness and relatively softspoken, in comparison to Burke's brash psychopathy.

 William DresariIan's cousin and titular Duke of Kentares under Steiner, youngish (probably about Ian's age), seen little and somewhat sinster of aspect.
 Ian refers to him as having been a bully all his life, and good at it.
 He defeats Peter Dresari in 'Mech combat, then lets Burke kill Peter after he ejects.
 He's faced in the last mission of the game, where he pilots a customized Daishi packing a huge number of Ultra AC-5s in the original.
 In the patched game after installing Black Knight or the compatible standalone patch, he's instead loaded out with a large number of pulse lasers and a single Clan PPC.
+The patch also changes it so his start position is more logical and you are not immediately under fire from him.

 - Ace Custom: Attempting to recreate his original Daishi in the MechLab will reveal it's been significantly tinkered with in base stats, including engine, to mount the number of guns it does.
 It is by far the hardest single opponent to fight in the game, using what's easily the most broken weapon in stock Vengeance.
 The fit used by William in the patch is significantly easier to fight, but doesn't seem to overheat at all, though it quickly should.